-As discussed in the methodology section, the relationship between hunger and hardship and crime is far from simple - with evidence of causal links between poverty and crime elusive in criminological literature.
-While living in poverty is unlikely on its own to lead to criminal behaviour, there is evidence that people living in poverty are more likely to be the victim of crime.202
+As discussed in the 'Methodology' section, the relationship between hunger and hardship and crime is far from simple - with evidence of causal links between poverty and crime elusive in criminological literature.
+While living in poverty

+Foa, R et al, (2011), The Economic Rationale for Social Cohesion-The Cross-Country Evidence, https://doi.org/10.17863/CAM.90182 is unlikely on its own to lead to criminal behaviour, there is evidence that people living in poverty are more likely to be the victim of crime.